-Conjunctivitis and Keratitis: Conjunctivitis and keratitis occurred more frequently in subjects who received DUPIXENT.
-Conjunctivitis was the most frequently reported eye disorder.
+Conjunctivitis and Keratitis: Conjunctivitis and keratitis occurred more frequently in atopic dermatitis subjects who received DUPIXENT with conjunctivitis being the most frequently reported eye disorder in these patients.
+Conjunctivitis also occurred more frequently in chronic rhinosinusitis with nasal polyposis subjects who received DUPIXENT.
 Advise patients to report new onset or worsening eye symptoms to their healthcare provider.

-ADVERSE REACTIONS: The most common adverse reactions (incidence ≥1%) are injection site reactions, conjunctivitis, blepharitis, oral herpes, keratitis, eye pruritus, other herpes simplex virus infection, and dry eye.
+- Asthma: The most common adverse reactions (incidence ≥1%) are injection site reactions, oropharyngeal pain, and eosinophilia.

-- Live Vaccines: Avoid use of live vaccines in patients treated with DUPIXENT.
+DRUG INTERACTIONS: Avoid use of live vaccines in patients treated with DUPIXENT.

 USE IN SPECIFIC POPULATIONS

 - Lactation: There are no data on the presence of DUPIXENT in human milk, the effects on the breastfed infant, or the effects on milk production.
-Human IgG is known to be present in human milk.
+Maternal IgG is known to be present in human milk.
 The developmental and health benefits of breastfeeding should be considered along with the mother’s clinical need for DUPIXENT and any potential adverse effects on the breastfed child from DUPIXENT or from the underlying maternal condition.

 The product information in this site is intended only for residents of the U.S. The products discussed herein may have different product labeling in different countries.

 You are encouraged to report negative side effects of prescription drugs to the FDA.
-Visit www.fda.gov/medwatch or call 1-800-FDA-1088.More information available at www.dupixent.com
+Visit www.fda.gov/medwatch or call 1-800-FDA-1088.